 A heritage of excellence

 With over 160 years of history, Manhattan College is at the forefront of outstanding comprehensive colleges.
 Through the years one constant has guided the College—the Lasallian Catholic heritage upon which it was built.
-Christian Brothers and lay teachers alike have educated generations of leaders with five programs in the arts, business, education and health, engineering, and the sciences and over 40 major fields of study for virtually any chosen profession.
+Christian Brothers and lay teachers alike have educated generations of leaders with programs in the liberal arts, business, education and health, engineering, and the sciences and nearly 50 major fields of study for virtually any chosen profession.

 Social justice in action